 “Telling me “to just be happy” won’t make everything alright.”

-Stop blaming & shaming those who struggle with this ailment.
+Please stop blaming and shaming those who struggle with this ailment.
 No one decides one day that they want to be severely unhappy.
 It takes a lot out of someone to speak out to another.
 Please don’t ever put someone down for this.

 “Stop blaming & shaming those who struggle with this ailment.”